Properadic coformality of spheres: Intermediate obstruction sequences to formality

+An $\infty$-isotopy is an $\infty$-morphism of $\Omega\calC$-algebra structures whose first component is the identity.
+Recall the convolution dg Lie algebra

+whose Maurer--Cartan elements are in bijection with $\Omega \calC$-algebra structures on $H$.
+By \cite[Proposition~1.1]{campos2025universal}, $\varphi_t$ and $\varphi_*$ are $\infty$-isotopic if and only if the corresponding Maurer--Cartan elements in $\mathfrak{g}_H$, also denoted $\varphi_*$ and $\varphi_t$, are gauge-equivalent.
+Putting together all of these results, we have the following characterization of formality and intrinsic formality. \begin{proposition} A $\Omega\calC$-algebra $(A,\varphi)$ is formal if and only if $\varphi_*$ and $\varphi_t$ are gauge equivalent.
+A $\calP$-algebra $(H,\psi)$ is intrinsically formal if and only if $\psi$ is rigid, in the sense of \cref{def:rigid}. \end{proposition}

-Suppose that $\calC$ is a reduced weight-graded coproperad (with no differential) and let $H$ be a graded $R$-module.
-The associated convolution dg Lie admissible algebra $\g_{H}$ is weight-graded Lie algebra in the sense of Assumptions \ref{assump}, with the weight grading coming from that of $\C$.
-It also has an extra filtration where $\calL^i\g_A$ is all the operations with $(i+1)$ or more inputs.
+Suppose now that $\calC$ is a reduced weight-graded coproperad (with no differential) and let $H$ be a graded $R$-module.
+Then, the associated convolution dg Lie algebra $\g_{H}$ is a weight-graded Lie algebra in the sense of \cref{ass:gradings}(1), with the weight grading coming from that of $\C$, and associated filtration $\calF^N \g_H$.
+The dg Lie algebra $\mathfrak{g}_H$ always has an extra filtration where $\calL^i\g_H$ is all the operations with $(i+1)$ or more inputs.
 More precisely, the $(\S^{op}\times \S)$-module $\calC$ has a direct sum decomposition under a \emph{second} grading

-where $\calC_{(i)}$ is spanned by the operations with $i$ outputs.
-This gives a weight decomposition
+where $\calC_{(\ell)}$ is spanned by the operations with $\ell$ outputs.
+This gives a decomposition

 and we can then define the extra filtration by